petermchale/math105A/README.md

 Course webpage: https://eee.uci.edu/17f/44635

-## Getting set up for the Lab section
+## Getting set up for the Lab section (the software below is FREE!)

 In what follows, you will need to access the 'command line'.
 On a Mac, this is done by opening the `Terminal` app.
 On the lab (Windows) machines,